doctrine/migrations/docs/en/reference/migration_classes.rst

             }
         }

-For more infos on `how the doctrine dbal executeQuery method works go tho the doctrine dbal documentation`_.
+For more infos on `how the doctrine dbal executeQuery method works go to the doctrine dbal documentation`_.

 Additionally, there is also the preUp, postUp and preDown, postDown method, that are respectivelly called before and after the up and down method are called.